Things to do in Bansko in winter: On and off the slopes

 Other snowy activities

-If you’re not a fan of skiing or snowboarding, there are a couple of other things to do in Bansko in winter which will get you out on the slopes to enjoy the snowy mountain scenery.
+If you’re not a fan of skiing or snowboarding, there are a few other things to do in Bansko in winter which will get you out on the slopes to enjoy the snowy mountain scenery.

-You can take a snowmobile excursion through the forests of the Pirin Mountains.
-Or a more relaxed paced snowshoeing trip* up to one of the mountain huts.
-You can also rent a sledge and slide down the small hill near the bottom of the gondola.
+You can take an adrenaline-fuelled ATV safari through rugged mountains and forests.
+Or try a more relaxed paced snowshoeing* or horse-riding and ice-fishing* trip.
+You can also rent a sledge and there’s a small hill near the bottom of the gondola to slide down.

 Things to do in Bansko: Off the slopes